DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/enemy-gangs-and-equipment-mark.md

 ![EnemyGangStats](/resources/mobile-tutorial/EnemyGangStats.png)

-Players can see the effects of having a certain amount of **Mark** by tapping the yellow Mark text on Equipped section or from the Player's stats on **Profile** tab.
-As the graph suggested above, every Mark will affect both gangs in a good or bad sense of ways.
+Players can see the effects of having a certain **Mark** by tapping the yellow Mark text on Equipped section or from the Player's stats on **Profile** tab.
+As the graph suggested above, every Mark will affect two of the three enemy gangs in a positive/negative way.